Mass State Retirement

 The State Employee Retirement Plan (SERS)

-The State Employee Retirement Plan (SERS) is a mandatory defined benefit plan in which 9% of the employee’s salary plus an additional 2% of any earnings over $30,000 will be deducted on a pre-tax basis each pay period and invested the plan.
+The State Employee Retirement Plan is a mandatory defined benefit plan in which 9% of the employee’s salary plus an additional 2% of any earnings over $30,000 will be deducted on a pre-tax basis each pay period and invested the plan.
 Annually, employees will receive a statement of their account which includes contributions, interest earned and balance.
 Vesting is 10 years after credible service.
-For more detailed information on SERS, please visit the Massachusetts State Board of Retirement, select Retirement Information, For Current Employee, then New Employees - Understanding Your Retirement Benefits.
-Non-Unit Professionals, Unit Professionals, and Faculty may choose one retirement plan between the two mandatory retirement plans offered.
+For more detailed information on SERS, please visit the Benefit Guide for the Massachusetts State Employee Retirement System.

 |Commonwealth’s Gross Contribution||5.000%|